RhoMancer/AngusSoftwareApp/buildSrc/README.md

 # Angus Gradle Tools — Build Failure Analysis and Branch Coverage Gaps

 This repository’s `buildSrc` module provides two reusable Gradle capabilities that leverage a local Ollama LLM:
-- AngusGradleToolsPlugin (plugin id `dev.angussoftware.gradle-tools`) — prints a build‑failure analysis to the Gradle console when a build fails (end‑of‑build listener; opt‑in per run).
+- AngusGradleToolsPlugin (plugin id `dev.angussoftware.gradle-tools.failure-analysis`) — prints a build‑failure analysis to the Gradle console when a build fails (end‑of‑build listener; opt‑in per run).
 - BranchCoverageGapsReportTask — parses a JaCoCo XML report to highlight missed branches, maps them back to source, emits JSON/Markdown reports, and can optionally include AI suggestions for improving test coverage.

 Both live under `buildSrc`, so they’re automatically available to all modules in this build (including `composeApp`).